-See "Common JDBC drivers" on page 28.
+See Common JDBC drivers.

 Note: Only a user with Administrator privileges can configure a database as a data source.
 This is done in the Adapter Settings portlet.

 The Name and Group fields are fixed fields which must be defined for every type of adapter.